On Veech groups of infinite superelliptic curves: Infinite superelliptic curves as tame translation surfaces

-A surface $S$ is called \emph{translate}, if $S$ except a set of points $X(S)$ can be endowed with a translation atlas, \emph{i.e.}, an atlas whose transition maps are locally the restriction of a translations of $\mathbb{C}$.
-In this paper we suppose that each point in $X(S)$ is not removable, it means, the translation atlas can not be extended to any of these points $X(S)$.
-Let us remark that the only surfaces admitting a translate structure such that $X(S)=\emptyset$ are: the complex plane $\mathbb{C}$, the flat torus and the flat cylinder (see \cite{Abi}*{p: 580}, \cite[p.
-193]{FarKra}).
+A surface $S$ is said to be \emph{translation}, if $S$, except for a subset of points ${\rm Sing}(S)\subset S$, can be endowed with a translation atlas, \emph{i.e.}, an atlas whose transition maps are locally restrictions of a translation of $\mathbb{C}$.
+We assume that every point in ${\rm Sing}(S)$ is non removable, it means, the translation atlas can not be extended to any of the points in ${\rm Sing}(S)$.
+An element $x$ of the set ${\rm Sing}(S)$ is called \emph{singular point of $S$} or \emph{singularity}.
+A \emph{translation structure} on $S$ is a maximal translation atlas on $S$.
+From the Uniformization Theorem \cite{Abi}*{p.
+580}, it follows that the only surfaces that admit a translation structure without removing points are: the plane, the torus and the cylinder \cite{FarKra}*{p.
+193}.

-On a translate surface $S$ we can pull back the complex metric of $\mathbb{C}$, thus we define a flat Riemannian metric on $S$.
-Let $\widehat{S}$ denote the \emph{metric completion of $S$} with respect to the this flat Riemannian metric.
+If we consider a translation surface $S$, then we can pull back the Euclidean (Riemannian) metric of $\mathbb{C}$ via its translation structure; thus we obtain a flat Riemannian metric $\mu$ on $S$.
+Let $\widehat{S}$ denote the \emph{metric completion of $S$} with respect to the flat Riemannian metric $\mu$.